SixArm/rust-101/topics/tooling/cargo-package-manager-and-crates.md

-# Cargo package manager and crate packages
+# Cargo package manager and crates

-In Rust, Cargo is the package manager and build tool that is used to manage Rust projects and their dependencies.
+In Rust, Cargo is the package manager and build tool that manages Rust projects and their dependencies.
 It provides a standardized way to build, test, and distribute Rust code.

 Cargo uses a file called `Cargo.toml` to manage the configuration and dependencies of a Rust project.
 The `Cargo.toml` file specifies the name of the package, version information, and the dependencies of the project.
 Cargo also provides a command-line interface that allows developers to manage their Rust projects and dependencies easily.